Christ's Sake

-Christ's Sake is an American Christian hardcore and Christian rock band, and they primarily play hardcore punk, punk rock, and alternative rock.
-They come from Huntington Beach, California.
-The band started making music in 2011, and their members are lead vocalist, Dillon Hendren, vocalist and lead guitarist, Lance Hendren, background vocalist, Sandra Calvillo, bassist, Matt Vangalapudi, and drummer, Vinny.
-Their first studio album, Christ's Sake, was released in 2012 by Thumper Punk Records.
+Christ's Sake is an American Christian hardcore and Christian rock band, which plays primarily hardcore punk, punk rock, and alternative rock.
+The band is from Huntington Beach, California and started making music in 2011.
+Its members are lead vocalist Dillon Hendren, vocalist and lead guitarist Lance Hendren, background vocalist Sandra Calvillo, bassist Matt Vangalapudi, and drummer Vinny.
+Its first studio album, Christ's Sake, was released in 2012 by Thumper Punk Records.
 The subsequent studio album, We All Fall Down, was released by Thumper Punk Records, in 2014.

 Background

 Christ's Sake is a Christian hardcore and Christian rock band from Huntington Beach, California.
 Their members are lead vocalist, Dillon Hendren, vocalist and lead guitarist, Lance Hendren, lead guitarist, Matt Killian, background vocalist, Sandra Calvillo, bassist, Matt Vangalapudi, and drummer, Vinnie.

 Music history

 The band commenced as a musical entity in 2011 with their release, Christ's Sake, a studio album, that was released by Thumper Punk Records on October 27, 2012.
 Their subsequent studio album, We All Fall Down, was released on July 23, 2014 by Thumper Punk Records.